ovchinnv/affinity-maturation-paper2021/README.md

 maturation indicates the importance of B-cell receptor avidity in epitope subdominance**, 2021 by *V. Ovchinnikov and M. Karplus* (submitted).

-Update: Tha paper has been published in Frontiers in Immunology, and can be cited as Ovchinnikov & Karplus, A coarse-grained model of affinity maturation indicates the importance of B-cell receptor avidity in epitope subdominance, 2022.
+Update: The paper has been published in Frontiers in Immunology, and can be cited as Ovchinnikov & Karplus, A coarse-grained model of affinity maturation indicates the importance of B-cell receptor avidity in epitope subdominance, 2022.
 Front.
 Immunol.
 13:816634,